Social physics: Networks and communities

 The sheer size of network science precludes us from overviewing the field comprehensively (let alone exhaustively).
 Our purpose is instead specific, that is, to examine the question of what constitutes a community in networks.
 We are particularly interested in decomposing and understanding the community structure of networks through the prism of generative models (as opposed to heuristic community-detection methods).
-Given that we are singling out a very particular direction from the breadth of network science, the reader might ask themselves two questions.
+For readers interested in the topic of community detection more broadly, modern developments and the current state of the art from the standpoint of physics can be found in Refs.~\cite{lancichinetti2009community, fortunato2010community, lancichinetti2011finding, hric2014community, fortunato2016community, schaub2017many, rosvall2019different}.
+The specific direction that we are singling out from the breadth of network science leads to at least two questions.
 What makes network-community structure so important?
-And why should one favour generative models?
+And why should one look favourably at generative models?
 We shall endeavour to answer these questions in the next section.